Scorpionism in Central America

-Tityus pachyurus belongs to the family of Tityus scorpions found in Panama.
-T. pachyurus is among the most medically important species.
+Tityus pachyurus is a member of the family Buthidae found in Panama.
+It is among the most medically important species.

-Scorpionism is defined as the accidental envenomation of humans by toxic scorpions.
+Scorpionism is defined as the accidental envenomation of humans by scorpions.
 If the injection of venom in a human results in death, this is defined as scorpionism.
 This is seen all over the world but is predominantly seen in the tropical and subtropical areas.
 These areas include Mexico, northern South America and southeast Brazil in the Western hemisphere.
 In the Eastern hemisphere, scorpionism possess a public health threat in the regions of South Africa, the Middle East, and the Indian subcontinent.

 Species involved

 Scorpions are nocturnal animals that typically live in deserts, mountains, caves, and under rocks.
 It is when they are disturbed that they attack.
-Scorpions that possess the ability to inject poisonous venom with their sting belong to the family Buthidae.
+Scorpions that possess the ability to inject venom with their sting belong to the family Buthidae.
 The Middle East and North Africa are home to the deadliest scorpions, belonging to the genus Buthus, Leiurus, Androctonus, and Hottentotta.
 In the region of South Africa, the deadliest scorpion belongs to the Tityus genus.
 In India and Mexico, the deadliest scorpions involved in scorpionism are Mesobuthus and Centruroides, respectively.

 In Central America, most scorpion stings are mildly toxic to humans, however, Panama has reported an incidence of 52 cases per 100,000 people in 2007.
 Between 1998 and 2006, 28 people have died as result of scorpion stings.
-In Panama, the taxa of scorpions responsible for these deaths belong to the genus Tityus.
-This scorpion species is also found in parts of northern South America.
+In Panama, the majority of scorpions responsible for these deaths belong to the genus Tityus.
+This scorpion genus is also found in parts of northern South America.
 Historically, the presence of these scorpions in Panama could be due to the closure of the Panamanian isthmus, thus allowing for the migration of the scorpions from Panama into the northern part of South America.
-Tityus pachyurus belongs to the family of Tityus scorpions found in Panama.
-T. pachyurus is among the most medically important species.
 Envenomation by this kind of scorpion is characterized by intense local pain, that usually does not result in tissue injury.
 Scorpions possess poison glands located at the distal extremity of their abdomen.
 There are currently 1400 known species of scorpions and each possess venom glands.
 However, of these 1400 scorpions, only 25 are known to be dangerous and can result in death upon injection of their venom.
 Other countries in Central America are habitat to the scorpion genus Centruroides.
 Species in this genus are only mildly toxic to humans even though they have ion channel-active toxins in their venom.